 - The Filter: Avoid trading this pattern if it appears in a choppy, sideways market or immediately after a parabolic crash.
 It works best as a “pause” in a rising market, not a reversal from a crash.

-6. How Should You Trade the Ascending Triangle Pattern?
+6. How to Trade the Ascending Triangle

 6.1.
-Entry Strategy 1: The Breakout Entry (Aggressive)
+The Momentum Breakout Entry (Aggressive)

 - The Trigger: Enter a long position immediately when a candle closes decisively above the horizontal resistance line.

 6.2.
-Entry Strategy 2: The Retest Entry (Conservative)
+The Confirmation Retest Entry (Conservative)

 - The Process: Allow the breakout to happen, then wait for the price to pull back to the broken resistance level.